mbavar/mbavar.github.io/_posts/2019-12-23-optimistic-concurrency.md

 So we have managed to reap the benefits of `Update` without modifying the original interface.

 ## Optimistic concurrency
 Consider a further requirement for our application to support *read*, *modify*, *write* operation.
-This is not possible with the current design, as after we read the value and compute the new one based on it, there is no guarantee that a different client has not meanwhile changed the value of the same key.
+This is not possible with the current design, as after we read the value and compute the new one based on it, we don't know that a different client has not changed the value of the same key in the meantime.

 One solution is to incorporate transactions in our system.